Glitter (soundtrack): Legacy and cultural impact

 Almost two decades after its release, Glitter began to attract wide reappraisal and praise from mainstream critics and has developed a cult following.
 Kara Brown of Jezebel praised Glitter and cited: "Mariah was ahead of us all and the time is now".
 Mike Waas of Idolator commented that Glitter was "a misunderstood [record]" and called it "the biggest pop music injustices of the 21st century".
 Daniel Welsh of MSN gave the album a positive feedback and felt that "the brilliance of Glitter has gone unappreciated for too long".
 In a later article for Complex, Michael Arceneaux described the album as "the perfect '80s tribute".
 In a Vulture article, Dee Lockett described this record as "undeniably ahead of its time even despite it being an homage to disco."

-In 2017, Everett Brothers of Billboard ranked "Lead the Way" as the second most underappreciated song of Carey's discography, while "There for Me", a B-side track of "Never Too Far/Hero Medley" 2001 single, was picked as the third best song out this rate.
+In 2017, Everett Brothers of Billboard ranked "Lead the Way" as the second most underappreciated song of Carey's discography, while "There for Me", a B-side to the 2001 single "Never Too Far/Hero Medley", was picked as the third-best song in this ranking.
 Brothers argues that "Lead the Way" shows Carey's "strongest vocal performance of the 2000s."
 Rich Juzwiak of Gawker ranked "Loverboy" as the eighteenth best single of Carey's career.
 In 2014 article for MySpace, Steven J. Horowitz praised a remix version of "Loverboy", which was included to Glitter tracklist: "Mariah invoked the ‘80s and relatively played the background to satiating verses from hot-right-nows and longtime friends.".
 He placed this version on the 11th place of Carey's all remixes rating, while Mark Graham of VH1 ordered this remix as the thirtieth best song of her catalog.

 In October 2020, after 19 years, the original version of "Loverboy", with the "Firecracker" sample, was released as part of the compilation album The Rarities.
 In an article celebrating 20 years of Glitters release, Billboard writer Jon O'Brien stated that,"Glitter was heavily criticized at the time for overloading its ten tracks with guest rappers.
 DJ Clue, Busta Rhymes and Fabolous essentially relegate Carey to supporting player on a perfunctory cover of Indeep's club classic "Last Night a DJ Saved My Life," while Nate Dogg and Ja Rule compete for attention on the anachronistic turn-of-the-century hip-pop of "If We."
-Yet look at any given top 10 from the last decade and you could argue Carey was simply foreshadowing a time when every other hit has a featuring, vs or x credit".

-PopMatters writer Peter Piatkowski called it one of the "best dance-pop albums of the last 20 years.
+Yet look at any given top 10 from the last decade and you could argue Carey was simply foreshadowing a time when every other hit has a featuring, vs or x credit".PopMatters writer Peter Piatkowski called it one of the "best dance-pop albums of the last 20 years."